 Character and behavior

-Like many other shepherds, Australian Shepherds are loyal to their owners and avoid strangers.
-It is very important to socialize your puppy while he is very little.
-Walk him outside where there are strangers and other dogs.
+Like many other shepherds, Australian Shepherds are loyal to their owners, but avoid strangers.
+It is very important to socialize your puppy while still very little.
+Acquainted him with the people around you, walk him outside where there are strangers and other dogs.

 Training and education